blay/blay.se/edgeryders.markdown

 and forms of interaction where political discussions and actions are made possible.
 This can be seen in protest movements as well as the system building and social innovation.
-As is expressed in an interview with a participant of Los Indignados posted on Edgeryders [@interviewindignados], in examples such as occupy and Indignados, this has been criticized from outsiders as a weakness.
+As is expressed in an interview with a participant of Los Indignados posted on Edgeryders,[^35] in examples such as occupy and Indignados, this has been criticized from outsiders as a weakness.
 But from within the movements it is rather seen as an indication that they are trying to address the roots of the contemporary political situation rather than trying to fix problems on the surface.

 One can link this to a larger societal trend of moving from formal modes of interaction to experiment with open-ended forms of participation.
-Not only in political action but also regarding for example innovation in the business world where firms are encouraged to constantly innovate and change their structures[@Hippel2005a].
-This is of course correlated to the rise of networked communication technologies enables their users to create new forms of organization and information exchange.
+Not only in political action but also regarding for example innovation in the business world where firms are encouraged to constantly innovate and change their structures.[^36] This is of course correlated to the rise of networked communication technologies enables their users to create new forms of organization and information exchange.

 For political action though there are problems associated with this form of participation such as a widespread problem with continuity.
 Since